 These Chocolate Covered Pretzel Rods are quick and easy to make.
 It also can be a fun recipe to make with kids!

 I don't know about you, but we often have extra Halloween candy in our house.
 Whether it is all the candy the kids bring home after trick or treating or the extra candy because we buy too much...there is usually some extra candy.

-This recipe is great to use up some of that extra candy.
-Add some candy eyes and they become spooky treats!
+This recipe is great for using up some of that extra candy.
+Add some candy eyes, and they become spooky treats!

 - Pretzel Rods

 - Bakers Semi-sweet chocolate bar

 - Candy that works best are M&M's, Butterfingers, Reese's Pieces, Heath Bar bars